Webber Wentzel Scholarship South Africa 2023 – 2024

 ABOUT THE COMPANY – WEBBER WENTZEL

-Students who excel in their studies, may be given the opportunity to be employed by Webber Wentzel as candidate attorneys, on completion of their studies.
+Students who excel in their studies, may be given the opportunity to partake in the Webber Wentzel Candidate Attorney Programme, on completion of their studies.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Maintain a minimum academic average of 65%
+- You must have achieved and maintained a minimum average of 70%

 - ID document (certified copy)